Ramon Guico III

+Life and career

 Guico was born on March 19, 1975, in Quezon City, Philippines.
 His father, Ramon Guico Jr., is a former Municipal Mayor of Binalonan and the National President of the League of Municipalities of the Philippines from 2001 to 2010.
 His mother is Arlyn Grace V. Guico, a pharmacist and President/CEO of WorldCiti Medical Hospital.

-Education

 He attended Ateneo de Manila University in high school (1993).
 He obtained his bachelor's degree in Philosophy (1997), Certificate in Professional Education, and Master's degree in Education (2004) from the University of the Philippines Diliman.
 He also earned a doctorate degree in Public Management from the Pamantasan ng Lungsod ng Maynila in 2005.
 He also pursued his interest in aviation and aeronautics and turned it into a profession by becoming a licensed commercial pilot.